henrrrychau/backlight_gadget/README.md

 ## Prerequisites
 **You need to have the right of accessing as root!**
-This script adjusts backlight by modifying /sys/class/back_
+This script adjusts backlight by modifying /sys/class/backlight/intel_backlight/brightness where the number represents the brightness of your screen.

 ```bash
 $ git clone https://github.com/HinWaei/backlight_gadget